 In college, Church had a roommate that played in a band.
 “He was the first person I knew that took music seriously as a career.
 That gave me the confidence to do it myself.”
 After graduation, Church moved to LA to make films, but music took over.
 “I spent the requisite 10,000 hours making up songs and learning guitar.
 I was interested in songs as a whole, in creating a mood.”
 After meeting Brian Canning and Steven Scott, they started Irving, an indie rock quintet that made two albums.
 “We all contributed songs to the band, but I was also writing things I wanted to do on my own.”
 While he was in Irving, Church did a couple of shows a year as Sea Wolf, allowing his sound to evolve slowly into songs that were more serious and introspective.
 “I sing and write songs, but I’m not a singer/songwriter.
 The trick is taking something that’s essentially the creative output of an individual and making it a group experience.”

 Church’s work with Sea Wolf has been widely praised for its blend of language, both literary and homespun, and melodic invention that touches on rock, folk and classic pop structures.
-“I really feel good about this record and we’re happy to give it away.
+“I really feel good about this record.
 Experimenting, doing things in new ways, working with a looser, more visceral approach and exploring new territory was really invigorating.
 I’m already working on the next official Sea Wolf album and am excited to keep pushing forward in this way.”

 released 15 July 2014